America is in trouble. "Monster Problems" are growing ...

 - .... and many more

-Most people think in terms of there being only two possible Systems of governance: autocracy and democracy.
+Most people think in terms of there being only two possible Systems of governance: autocracy and "democracy."
 At the Center for Wise Democracy we call them the "Triangle" and the "Box" Systems.
 The Triangle System is autocratic with a "Dear Leader" in charge, where loyalty and obedience to the Dear Leader are required.
 In the 18th Century the U.S. transitioned from the Triangle to the Box by replacing the King with a Social Contract, the U.S. Constitution.
-Now there is loyalty to this document, which supposedly sets up fair "rules of the game" with enough freedom so people can pursue their own happiness.
-This game-like design structures competition as the basis of governance, economics and culture.
+Now people are loyal to this document, not to the Dear Leader.
+Our Social Contract basically sets up the "rules of the game" and can only work when the "rules" are fairly enforced.
+Then people are free to pursue their "happiness".
+But in our modern era, this game-like design structures an unfair competition as the basis of governance, economics and culture.

 The Wise Democracy Project is accessible.
 As long as freedom of speech and freedom to assemble remain available to us, we don't need anyone's permission to set this in motion.
 A few of us can facilitate all of us to become our best selves and to come together as a legitimate "We the People."